-Do you have a non-binding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+you have a non-binding early action plan whereby students are notified of an admission decision in advance of the regular notification date but do not have to commit to attending your college?
+Yes our early action plan a "restrictive" plan under which you limit students from applying to other y plans?
 N/A